ccktaiwan/prospera-os/system/audience/audience-system-v1.2.md

-# Prospera OS v1.2
+Prospera OS
 Audience System v1.2

-Document Level: System Engineering
-Status: Stable / Implementable
-Mode: Full-Stability Mode
-Scope: Prospera OS Core System

----

-## System Rebirth Statement

-Audience System no longer answers the question
-"Who is my audience?"

-Audience System v1.2 answers three engineering-level questions:

-- Who is the system currently interacting with
-- What decision state they are currently in
-- Whether their movement can be verified by data

-Audience System v1.2 is the human-behavior synchronization layer of Prospera OS.

----

-## System Role in Prospera OS

-Audience System v1.2 functions as:

-- Target engine for the Content System
-- Behavior decoder for the Data System
-- Rhythm reference for the Conversion System
-- Human-side anchor for the Governance Layer

-Audience is not a static persona.
-Audience is a verifiable, transferable, and traceable behavior state.

----

-## System Architecture Overview

-Audience System v1.2 consists of four core modules:

-- Audience State Engine
-- Audience Signal Layer
-- Audience Transition Logic
-- Audience Governance Rules

-These four modules correspond to Content, Data, Conversion, and Governance layers in Prospera OS.

----

-## Module 1: Audience State Engine

-### Definition

-Audience State Engine is a finite state machine.
-At any given time, each user exists in one and only one state.

-### Standard State Model

-Audience System v1.2 defines five states:

-- Unaware
-- Aware
-- Engaged
-- Committed
-- Retained

-These are system states, not psychological descriptions.

----

-### State Definitions

-Unaware
-- No first-party event triggered
-- Exists only at exposure level

-Observable signals:
-- Impression
-- Reach
-- No session or session under 5 seconds

----

-Aware
-- Valid session created
-- No interaction event triggered

-Observable signals:
-- Session over 10 seconds
-- Page view equal or greater than 2
-- No click, no form, no chat

----

-Engaged
-- At least one interaction event triggered

-Observable signals (any):
-- Button click
-- Scroll depth equal or greater than 50 percent
-- Video view equal or greater than 30 percent
-- LINE add friend

----

-Committed
-- Core conversion completed

-Observable signals (any):
-- Form submitted
-- Appointment completed
-- Manual conversation initiated

----

-Retained
-- Revisit or repeated interaction verified

-Observable signals (any):
-- Two or more revisits within 30 days
-- Repeated conversion
-- Ongoing content interaction

----

-### Engine Rules

-- State changes must be event-driven
-- Multiple simultaneous states are not allowed
-- Every transition must be traceable

----

-## Module 2: Audience Signal Layer

-### Definition

-Audience Signal Layer collects all human behavior inputs that Prospera OS can verify.

-Signals are raw materials for state decisions, not reports.

----

-### Signal Categories

-- Exposure Signals
-- Interaction Signals
-- Conversion Signals
-- Retention Signals

----

-### Signal-to-State Mapping

-Exposure signals determine Unaware persistence
-Interaction signals enable Engaged transition
-Conversion signals lock Committed state
-Retention signals validate Retained state

----

-### Engineering Constraints

-Every signal must have:

-- A defined event name
-- A defined data source
-- A verification tool (GA4, LINE, CRM, Meta)

-Unverifiable signals are treated as non-existent.

----

-## Module 3: Audience Transition Logic

-### Definition

-Audience Transition Logic answers one system question:

-What should the system do next, and for whom?

----

-### Conditional Transitions

-State transitions are condition-based, not funnel-based.

-Examples:

-Aware to Engaged
-- Triggered by intent-based interaction, not page count

-Engaged to Committed
-- Triggered by conversion action, not time spent

----

-### Stalled States

-If a user remains too long without transition:

-- Stalled-Aware
-- Stalled-Engaged

-These indicate content or rhythm mismatch, not system failure.

----

-## Module 4: Audience Governance Rules

-### Definition

-Governance rules prevent system self-deception.

----

-### Governance Principles

-- No assumed intent
-- No vanity metrics as success indicators
-- No state skipping
-- No single event defines long-term relationship

----

-### Common Misjudgments Corrected in v1.2

-High LINE friend count does not equal retention
-Traffic growth does not equal audience growth

-Only Engaged, Committed, and Retained states represent real audience value.

----

-## System Outputs

-Audience System v1.2 outputs only three elements:

-- Current audience state distribution
-- State transition rates and bottlenecks
-- Actionable content and conversion directives

-No descriptive reports.
-Only executable system outputs.

----

-## System Integration

-Audience System informs:

-- Content System on target state
-- Conversion System on CTA validity
-- Governance Layer on outcome authenticity

----

-## Summary

-Audience System v1.2 is not a marketing module.

-It is the only system layer that represents verified human behavior inside Prospera OS.

-It exists to prevent:

-- Data illusion
-- Content self-satisfaction
-- Conversion misinterpretation

----

-End of Audience System v1.2
+File: system/audience/audience-system-v1.2.md
+Status: Stable
+Owner: Prospera Architecture Group
+Category: System

+Purpose

+This document defines the Audience System of Prospera OS v1.2.

+Audience System specifies how Prospera OS identifies, validates, and governs human presence and behavior as a deterministic system component.

+Audience is treated as a system state, not as a persona, segment, demographic label, or marketing construct.

+This system exists to ensure that all downstream systems operate on verified human behavior rather than assumed intent.

+System Responsibility

+The Audience System is responsible for the following determinations.

+2.1 Interaction Existence
+Determining whether the system is interacting with a human entity.

+2.2 Decision State
+Determining the current decision state of that interaction.

+2.3 State Movement Verification
+Determining whether movement between states is supported by verifiable signals.

+The Audience System represents the authoritative human-behavior layer within Prospera OS.

+System Position and Boundaries

+The Audience System interfaces with the following layers.

+3.1 Content System
+Provides validated audience state for state-targeted content output.

+3.2 Conversion System
+Provides verified state context for action and conversion validation.

+3.3 Governance Layer
+Provides auditable state data for outcome verification.

+The Audience System does not generate content.
+The Audience System does not optimize traffic.
+The Audience System does not execute conversions.

+Its sole responsibility is state validation.

+Core Architecture

+The Audience System consists of four mandatory components.

+4.1 Audience State Engine
+4.2 Audience Signal Layer
+4.3 Audience Transition Logic
+4.4 Audience Governance Rules

+No component may be bypassed or removed.

+Audience State Engine

+The Audience State Engine is implemented as a finite state machine.

+At any point in time, a single user entity must exist in exactly one state.

+Parallel or overlapping states are not permitted.

+Historical states must remain auditable.

+Audience States

+The system defines exactly five audience states.

+6.1 Unaware
+6.2 Aware
+6.3 Engaged
+6.4 Committed
+6.5 Retained

+All states are operational system states.

+States are not psychological descriptors.

+State Definitions

+7.1 State Unaware

+Definition
+The system has exposure-level contact only and no verified first-party interaction.

+Verification Signals

+Impression recorded

+Reach recorded

+No valid session or session duration under five seconds

+7.2 State Aware

+Definition
+A valid session exists without verified interaction intent.

+Verification Signals

+Session duration greater than ten seconds

+Page views equal to or greater than two

+No interaction events triggered

+7.3 State Engaged

+Definition
+A verified intent-bearing interaction has occurred.

+Verification Signals

+Button click

+Scroll depth equal to or greater than fifty percent

+Video view equal to or greater than thirty percent

+LINE add friend

+Any single signal is sufficient.

+7.4 State Committed

+Definition
+A primary conversion action has been completed.

+Verification Signals

+Form submission

+Appointment confirmation

+Human-initiated conversation

+Any single signal is sufficient.

+7.5 State Retained

+Definition
+Repeated or sustained interaction has been verified across time.

+Verification Signals

+Two or more revisits within thirty days

+Repeated conversion

+Ongoing content interaction

+Any single signal is sufficient.

+State Engine Constraints

+8.1 State changes must be event-driven.
+8.2 State changes must be triggered only by verified signals.
+8.3 State transitions must be auditable.
+8.4 State rollback is permitted only through new events.

+Audience Signal Layer

+The Audience Signal Layer defines which inputs the system is allowed to observe.

+Signals are treated as raw inputs.

+Signals are not interpretations, summaries, or conclusions.

+Signal Categories

+All signals must belong to exactly one category.

+10.1 Exposure Signals
+10.2 Interaction Signals
+10.3 Conversion Signals
+10.4 Retention Signals

+Signals must not exist outside these categories.

+Signal Validity Rules

+Each signal must have all of the following.

+11.1 A defined event name
+11.2 A defined data source
+11.3 A defined verification mechanism

+Signals that cannot be verified must be ignored by the system.

+Audience Transition Logic

+Audience Transition Logic governs movement between states.

+Transitions are conditional and deterministic.

+Transitions must not assume linear progression.

+Transition Principles

+13.1 Page count does not imply intent.
+13.2 Time spent does not imply commitment.
+13.3 Only verified actions trigger state transitions.

+Stalled States

+If a user remains in a state beyond expected duration without transition, the system must mark a stalled condition.

+14.1 Stalled Unaware
+14.2 Stalled Aware
+14.3 Stalled Engaged

+Stalled states indicate system mismatch, not user failure.

+Audience Governance Rules

+Audience Governance Rules exist to prevent false positives and system self-deception.

+Governance Constraints

+16.1 Assumed intent is prohibited.
+16.2 Vanity metrics must not define success.
+16.3 State skipping is prohibited.
+16.4 Single events must not define long-term value.

+Common Misinterpretations

+High follower or friend counts do not imply retention.

+Traffic growth does not imply audience growth.

+Only Engaged, Committed, and Retained states represent validated audience value.

+System Outputs

+The Audience System produces exactly three outputs.

+18.1 Current audience state distribution
+18.2 State transition performance metrics
+18.3 Action directives for dependent systems

+The Audience System does not produce narrative reports.

+Version Alignment

+This document is aligned with Prospera OS Kernel v1.2.

+All dependent documents must maintain version alignment.

+────────────────────────────────────────
+End of Document
+────────────────────────────────────────